 Michael R. Castle Miller

-Michael graduated with a J.D., summa cum laude, Order of the Coif, from American University, Washington College of Law and an M.A. in International Politics from American University, School of International Service.
-His publications in legal journals cover the political economy of international trade and investment, comparative local government, U.S. immigration law, and expropriation jurisprudence.
-Michael is a member of the Pacific Council on International Policy and a Senior Program Officer for WEPZA, a trade association of SEZ practitioners.
-He is also a member of the Bar of the State of New York.
+Michael earned a J.D., summa cum laude, from American University, Washington College of Law and an M.A. in International Politics from American University, School of International Service.
+His publications in legal journals cover the political economy of international trade and investment, comparative local government, “Charter Cities,” U.S. immigration law, and expropriation jurisprudence.
+He regularly gives talks and participates in panel discussions on SEZs and refugee cities at conferences internationally.